barumau/pandunia/suomi/pandunia-suomi.md

 be ajibu - ihmetellä (olla ihmeissään)
 be boli - kiehua
 be bum - räjähtää
+be estaci - seisoa (seisahtaa)
+be jene - syntyä
 be loka - sijaita
 be mas - ylittää (olla enemmän kuin)
+be mata - kuolla
+be shuru - alkaa
+be suka - pitää (tykätä, olla tyytyväinen jstkn)
+be supra - ylittää
 be tam - ahnehtia
 be ting - pysähtyä
 be vide - näkyä